openshift/enhancements/enhancements/installer/openstack-ipi-failure-domains.md

     - ...
 ```
 There might be additional options in the domains, like flavors or BGP peers, but for now we will cover the minimum.
+We reserve ourselves the possibility to expand the definition of failure domains in the future.

-Then they'll choose what Failure Domains to use when deploying the masters and workers directly in the machine pools:
+Then they'll choose what Failure Domains to use when deploying the control plane and compute nodes by setting the `failureDomain` field in the machine pools:

 ```yaml
 controlPlane: